 I discovered these warm, lightweight gloves in Creede, Colorado, when I needed something for freezing temperatures.
 I wear them inside my Gore liners to keep my hands warm and dry in raw, cold weather.

 Feathered Friends 10 Degree Lark Sleeping Bag

-This is the warmest sleeping bag I own, and I love that it is true to it's temperature rating.
-In cold weather, this incredibly comfortable, warm sleeping bag is ALWAYS what I grab for the trip.
+The FF Lark is the warmest sleeping bag I own, and I love that it is true to its temperature rating.
+This incredibly comfortable, warm sleeping bag is ALWAYS what I grab for any trip in cold weather.

-This little cloth has definitely improved my backcountry experience.
-Good hygiene is important and the Kula Cloth makes all the difference in the world!
+This little cloth has improved my backcountry experience.
+Good hygiene is essential, and the Kula Cloth makes all the difference in the world!
 I wish I had discovered these sooner!
-See the review…
+See the review.

 Anker PowerCore 10,000 Portable Charger

-Whether I'm going on a multi-day backpacking trip, battling long commutes, or glamping in the backcountry, this charger is always close by.
-This light weight, powerful charger ensures you don't have to scramble to find an outlet!
+Whether I'm going on a multi-day backpacking trip, battling long commutes, or glamping in the backcountry, this charger is always with me.
+This lightweight, powerful charger ensures you don't have to scramble to find an outlet!
 I use both the 20,000 and 10,000.
-See my post on electronics…
+See my post on electronics.